Posted on April 2, 2014 in Teen Drug Addiction

 Various studies have estimated that as many as 35 percent of college students take stimulants illicitly to boost their focus and drive during periods of heavy stress and during finals exams.
 Many students are unaware that it is a federal crime to possess these drugs without a prescription.
 They may also not know that abuse can lead to anxiety, depression and, on occasion, psychosis.

 Despite lack of stigma and increased access, nonmedical use of stimulants is not safe, and data from the National Institute of Drug Abuse has associated it with the abuse of other substances, namely heroin and cocaine.
+This means that these students may go on to need treatment for their substance abuse.
 Other research has also showed a link to binge drinking.
 Experts say that misuse of drugs like Adderall and Ritalin may partly originate from students who were prescribed the drugs in high school but haven’t been able to get their prescriptions renewed while attending college.

 According to a survey by the Centers for Disease Control and Prevention, 11 percent of children in America ages 4 to 17 and 15 percent of high school students have received a diagnosis for ADHD.